programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Batch size refers to how many images are used for training per iteration.
 If you have 80 images and a batch size of 16, this means that it will take 5 iterations to make up one epoch.
 A key advantage to using a smaller batch size is that it is much more efficient on memory.
 Furthermore, because we are updating the model after each batch, the network tends to be trained faster.

 The learning rate refers to how much we should change our model based on the estimated error.
 This can make a big difference into how well your neural network performs, but I woud recommend not making any changes to this until you grow more familiar with machine learning.
+Although increasing the epoch will provide more examples for the model, it comes at the cost of "overfitting" mentioned above.
+The default settings for this example should only take a few seconds.
+However, it is good practice to think seriously about how adjusting these paramaters can impact computational resources as you expand your project.

+We will stick with the default settings for now.
+Click on the Train button to begin training your model. **Please note that immediately upon finishing the training, Teachable Machine will begin to test the video feed from your webcam.
+You need to select "File" in the dropdown menu next to Input rather than Webcam to stop this.**

-Once you have chosen your settings, you can click on the Train button to begin training your model.
-A bar will display the progress.
+A bar will begin displaying the progress.
 Be sure not to close your browser or switch tabs during this time.
+A pop up displayed below will remind you of this.

+{% include figure.html filename="donotswitch.png" caption="Figure 8.
+Popup Showing Not to Switch Tabs" %}

 After training is done, you will want to test your model.
 There are various measures to determine how well a model works.
 If you click on "Under the hood" in the Advanced settings, you will get a display of the Loss and Accuracy per Epoch.
 The closer the loss is to 0 and the accuracy is to 1, the better our model is at understanding our images.

 One of the benefits of Teachable Machine is that we can immediately begin testing our model.
 The default input is to use your webcam so we will switch it to file.
 Go ahead and upload one of the images in the test folder and see the results.
-Normally we would want to test with a lot more images, but Teachable Machine only lets us test one image at a time.
-In the test folder, there are ten images for testing with the classification.
+Normally we would want to test our model with more images, but Teachable Machine only lets us test one image at a time.
+In the test folder, there are ten images for testing the classification.
 Go ahead and compare how you would classify them yourself with the output Teachable Machine provided.

 # Export Model

 We will now export and download our model.
 Click the "Export Model" button, and you will see three options: Tensorflow.js, Tensorflow, and Tensorflow Light.
+[Tensorflow](https://en.wikipedia.org/wiki/TensorFlow) is a library developed by Google focused on machine learning and artificial intelligence.
+We will choose Tensorflow.js, which is simply a JavaScript implementation of the library.
+[Ml5js]((https://ml5js.org/)) and [p5js](https://p5js.org/), which we will use to later embed our model on our website, rely on Tensorflow.js at a lower level.

-Choose Tensorflow.js.
-This will give you a zip file with three files:
+Once you have selected Tensorflow.js, you will be given a zip file containing three files:

 * `model.json`: This file contains data about the different layers for the neural network itself
 * `weights.bin`: This contains information about the weights for each of the neurons
 * `metadata.json`: This holds information about which Tensorflow version is being used for the network along with the class labels

+Unzip this folder, and place the files inside of your project folder.
+Your folder should now look like the following:

+{% include figure.html filename="project1.png" caption="Figure 9.
+Project Folder with Tensorflow.js Files" %}

 # Importing Our Model with ml5js

-Teachable Machine is a great resource for familiarizing yourself with the basics of how neural networks, and machine learning more broadly, work.
+Teachable Machine is a great resource for familiarizing yourself with how neural networks, and machine learning more broadly, work.
 However, it is limited in what it can do.
 For instance, maybe we would like to create some sort of graph that displays information about the classification.
-Or maybe we are interested in allowing others to use our model for classification.
-For this, we need to import our model to something that allows more flexibility.
-In this tutorial, we will be using ml5js and p5js.
+Or, maybe we want to allow others to use our model for classification.
+For that, we will need to import our model to something that allows more flexibility.
+Although there are many tools, for this tutorial, we will be using ml5js and p5js.

 [Ml5js](https://ml5js.org/) is a Javascript library built on top of Tensorflow.js.
 It takes much of its inspiration from [Processing](https://processing.org/) and [p5.js](https://p5js.org/) created by [The Processing Foundation](https://processingfoundation.org/).
-The goal of the Processing Foundation is "to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities."
+The foundation's goal is "to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities."
 This ethos of creating a more equitable community in software development is one of the core organizing principles for ml5js.
-As mentioned earlier, machine learning libraries often require a significant background in programming and/or statistics.
-In most neural network libraries, you must specify properties for each layer of the neural network such as its inputs, outputs, and activation function.
-Ml5js takes care of much of this to make it easier for beginners to get started.
+As mentioned earlier, machine learning libraries often expect a significant background in programming and/or statistics.
+For most neural network libraries, you must specify properties for each layer of the neural network such as its inputs, outputs, and activation functions.
+Ml5js takes care of this for you, making it easier for beginners to start.

-To begin, lets go ahead and create a blank folder to hold our files.
+To begin, lets go ahead create some files in our "Project" folder.
 Inside the folder, we will create an "index.html" page that will call the rest of our Javascript libraries.
-This allows us to look at the output of the model without having to look directly at the Javascript output in the browser's developer console—although we will do that as well.
-We will base our code on the [official ml5js boiler plate template](https://learn.ml5js.org/#/).
+This allows us to examine the model's output without having to look directly at the browser's developer console—although we will do that as well.
+We also need to create a file called "sketch.js" in the same directory as index.html.
+Finally, we will take a test image from the testing folder and place it in our Project root folder to assure our code is working.
+You can take use any image you like, but I am going to use the first one for this example.
+Your Project folder should now look like the following:

+{% include figure.html filename="project2.png" caption="Figure 9.
+Project Folder with script.js, index.html, and test image" %}

+We will base the code for our "index.html" file on the [official ml5js boiler plate template](https://learn.ml5js.org/#/).
 This template links to the latest ml5js and p5js library.
-While ml5js does not require p5js, most examples will use it to allow us to quickly code an interface to interact with our model.
-So, we will import that as well.

-We will have most of the code for our neural network in a separate Javascript file named "sketch.js".
-So our boiler plate template will also link to that script.
+While ml5js does not require p5js, most examples use both since that allows us to quickly code an interface for interacting with the model.
+We will have most of the code for our neural network in a separate Javascript file named "sketch.js", and our boiler plate template will link to that script.

 ``` html
 <!DOCTYPE html>